fsherratt/upgraded-parakeet/docs/setup.md

 - Login using the password `vagrant`

 If everything has worked correctly you should now have a full screen virtual machine.
-To start and stop the virtual machine you can either use the virtualbox gui or vagrant in the command line.
+To stop the virtual machine you can either use the GUI or run `vagrant halt` in the command line.

+In order for the mapped folders to work correctly you need to start the machine using `vagrant up`

 Now go and make something awesome.